arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/07.microphone-tutorial/content.md

 ---
 title: GIGA Display Shield Microphone Guide
-description: "Learn how to use the GIGA Display Shield's microphone with LVGL."
+description: "Learn how to use the GIGA Display Shield's Microphone"
 author: Benjamin Dannegård
-tags: [Display, microphone, LVGL]
+tags: [Display, Microphone, Volume, Serial Plotter]
 ---

-The GIGA Display Shield comes equipped with on-board microphone that when combined with the visual element of the GIGA Display Screen can be used in a number of ways.
-For example, using the LVGL framework the display can be used to show an animated volume indicator.
-Using the [Arduino_Graphics]() or [Arduino_GigaDisplay_GFX](https://github.com/arduino-libraries/Arduino_GigaDisplay_GFX) libraries we can detect when a loud noise, like a clap is made and change a visual element on the screen.
-This tutorial will take a closer look at the [PDM library](https://docs.arduino.cc/learn/built-in-libraries/pdm) to see how this can be used.
-And then re-create the two sketches mentioned.
+The GIGA Display Shield has an embedded MEMS microphone (**MP34DT06JTR**) that when combined with the visual element of the GIGA Display Screen can be used in a number of ways.

+- Stream microphone data (plot it / print it),
+- Display volume as a bar,
+- Detect a clap or other noises

+Using the [Arduino_Graphics](https://github.com/arduino-libraries/ArduinoGraphics),[Arduino_GigaDisplay_GFX](https://github.com/arduino-libraries/Arduino_GigaDisplay_GFX) and [lvgl](https://github.com/lvgl/lvgl) we can also create animations and screen changes based on microphone data.

+In this guide we will take a closer look at the [PDM library](https://docs.arduino.cc/learn/built-in-libraries/pdm) to see how this can be used, and some examples that

 ## Hardware & Software Needed